Skip to main content

 6 mentions Positive Neutral Negative

-• “The game comes with all its content DLC pre-installed except for non-essential DLC, and has full controller support, optimized screen resolutions for big screens, and a good soundtrack.”
+• “The game comes with all its content DLC pre-installed except for non-essential DLC, has full controller support, optimized screen resolutions for big screens, and a good soundtrack.”

-• “Tl;dr: deepest tactical battle system out there, many characters, excellent growth, weapons/armor/accessories, weapon and item crafting, separate adjustable passive ability system, monster capture, in-game performance rewards, great end-game difficulty.”
+• “TL;DR: Deepest tactical battle system out there, many characters, excellent growth, weapons/armor/accessories, weapon and item crafting, separate adjustable passive ability system, monster capture, in-game performance rewards, great end-game difficulty.”

 • “This is the kind of game I would love to spend hours on, but it is unbearable how poorly optimized it is.”